Serbia Against Violence (coalition): Ideology and platform

 SPN was composed of pro-European political parties, commonly known as the civic opposition (građanska opozicija), which were opposed to the ruling Serbian Progressive Party.
 Shortly after the formation of SPN, The Guardian described it as centrist.
 During the campaign period, Politico and BBC News saw SPN as a big tent coalition; political scientist Filip Balunović also described SPN as a big tent coalition with left-leaning themes.
 Journalist Antonela Riha described SPN as a coalition of "pro-European, centrist, and left-wing parties", while Bloomberg News described SPN as a "pro-Western liberal bloc".
 Saša Dragojlo of Balkan Insight said that SPN is a "liberal, centrist, pro-European" coalition.
 The European Conservative described SPN as a left-liberal bloc, while France 24 and Reuters described SPN as a centre-left alliance.
 Alongside its pro-Western sentiment, SPN also been noted for its anti-corruption rhetoric and support for such measures.
-Tepić has self-described SPN as a pro-European coalition and that SPN has "zero tolerance towards corruption and crime" (nultu toleranciju na korupciju i kriminal) and that it supports the "depoliticization of the judiciary and the police" (depolitizaciju pravosuđa i policije).
+Tepić has self-described SPN as a pro-European coalition and that SPN has "zero tolerance towards corruption and crime" (nultu toleranciju na korupciju i kriminal) and that it supports the "depoliticisation of the judiciary and the police" (depolitizaciju pravosuđa i policije).
 SPN supported the formation of a technical government after the 2023 elections, in case of a SPN victory.

 Dragan Đilas, the president of SSP, pledged that SPN would return pensions that were lowered by Aleksandar Vučić's government in 2014 to pensioners or the heirs of deceased pensioners.
 Vučić's government lowered public sector salaries and pensions in 2014 by 10–10.5% due to Serbia's high public debt. Đilas also pledged that SPN would combat corruption, institute professionalism in public institutions, increase salaries, invest in education, and break up monopolies.
 In an interview with Ljubica Gojgić, Đilas said that "there is not even 'p' from populism" (nema ni "p" od populizma) in his statements, saying that "there is enough money in the budget if some senseless and too expensive projects are abandoned, such as the construction of the national stadium, [...] for the purpose of which around is earmarked" (ima para u budžetu ukoliko se odustane od nekih besmislenih i preskupih projekata, kao što je izgradnja nacionalnog stadiona [...] za čiju namenu je predviđeno oko milijardu evra).
 Aleksandar Jovanović Ćuta, the leader of EU, said that in his opinion, SPN's primary task would be to "eradicate hunger" (iskorenjivanje gladi).